bodrick/awesome/TOPICS.md

 *   [phpredis/phpredis](https://github.com/phpredis/phpredis) - A PHP extension for Redis
 *   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 *   [microsoft/rushstack](https://github.com/microsoft/rushstack) - Monorepo for tools developed by the Rush Stack community
+*   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 *   [import-js/eslint-plugin-import](https://github.com/import-js/eslint-plugin-import) - ESLint plugin with rules that help validate proper imports.
 *   [dotnet/maui](https://github.com/dotnet/maui) - .NET MAUI is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.
 *   [prometheus-community/windows\_exporter](https://github.com/prometheus-community/windows_exporter) - Prometheus exporter for Windows machines